keleven-uk/lazKlock/README.md

 This allows the conversion between various units of weight, distance and area etc.

+Stick Notes

+Implements a simple sticky Note thingy.
+This allows for the creation of stick Notes, small independent windows that appear on the screen which can hold memo, reminders etc.
+Klock will keep track of the notes and re-display any active notes when Klock is first launched.

 The button bar contains three buttons - help  - will display a simple help screen, depending upon the tab being currently viewed [not yet implemented].
 Close - Quits the application.
 Hide  - Switches the application to the system area.
+Also, a quick sticky note launch button.

 When the program is running in the system area, the following options are available.
 If hovered over, the current time will be displayed.